MahsaghaVIPanjeh/MahsaghaVIPanjeh/README.md

 - 🔭 I’m currently working on some projects to improve my Machine Learning (ML), Deep Learning (DL), Artificial Intelligence (AI) and data Analysis skills by using Python.
 - 🌱 I know how to apply ML, AI and DL models by using Python and basic R programming language.
-- 👯 I’m looking for a job as an Data Scientist
+- 👯 I’m looking for a job as an Data Scientist in New York City,NY,USA.
 - 🏅 I'm an Oracle Database SQL Certified Associate.
 - ⚡ I'm fourlingual: English , Turkish , Azari and Farsi(Persian)